feranick/tensorflow-builds/README.md

 ##
         docker system prune -a

+Alternatively, you can install `openssh-client` to enable `scp` and therefore transfer from the docker image to the host:

+##
+        sudo apt update; sudo apt install openssh-client

+##
+        cp bazel-bin/tensorflow/tools/pip_package/wheel_house/* user@host.com

 # GPU Support
 Binaries are build using CUDA Toolkit 12.2.
 [You may need to activate NVidia develoepr repos](https://developer.nvidia.com/cuda-toolkit)